-George J. Huffman, David T. Bolvin, Eric J. Nelkin, Erich F. Stocker, Jackson Tan 2 May 2019
+George J. Huffman, David T. Bolvin, Eric J. Nelkin, Erich F. Stocker, Jackson Tan 6 October 2020

-The algorithm for the Integrated Multi-satellitE Retrievals for GPM (IMERG) has now been upgraded to Version 06.
-The transition to V05 for the IMERG Final Run began 13 March 2019 at PPS and the new data started flowing down to the GES DISC as well.
+The algorithm for the Integrated Multi-satellitE Retrievals for GPM (IMERG) has now been upgraded to Version 06 and all datasets have been reprocessed to V06B.
+The transition to V06 for the IMERG Final Run began 13 March 2019 at PPS and the new data started flowing down to the GES DISC as well.
 However, on 15 March 2019 an error was discovered in processing the initial batches of V06 IMERG Final Run months.
 A design choice in the code ended up retaining microwave precipitation estimates in the latitude band 60°N-S when there is snow/ice on the surface, rather than masking out the estimates due to low performance in such cases.
 [Masking for microwave retrievals over surface snow and ice outside that band is correct.]
-All then-existent V06A Monthly and Half-hourly IMERG products (June 2014-December 2015) were retracted, and corrected datasets released.
+All then-existent V06A Monthly and Half-hourly IMERG Final Run products (June 2014-December 2015) were retracted, and corrected datasets released.
+Then in late May a damaged land/ocean map was detected in the Kalman filter module.
+While easy to correct, it required yet another retraction and reprocessing for the Final, this time as V06B.
+In addition, the Early and Late Run Initial Processing was promoted to V06B on 22 May.
+This change directly affected the output when the new Kalman statistics were implemented at 1337 UTC 5 June 2019.
+All prior V06A Early and Late files computed as IP were replaced at the end of retrospective processing.
+However, by accident the Initial Processing for Early and Late Runs continued to have V06A in the metadata until 22 September 2020.
 The GPM-era Final Run begins on 1 June 2014 to allow a spin-up of calibration files and extends to the (delayed) present.
 Retrospective processing for the TRMM era Final Run began on 15 April 2019.
 Due to IR data issues at present, the actual start of the record is June 2000 to allow spin-up of the calibration files.
+Starting with September 2019 the ERA-I reanalysis that was used to compute the Final Run Probability of Liquid Precipitation Phase (PLPP) datafield was superseded by ERA-5.
+Some notably differences exist in the vicinity of the 0°C wet bulb isotherm, but overall the change is considered not to warrant a change in version designator.

-Initial Processing of the Early and Late Runs will begin on 1 May, with Retrospective Processing commencing when the Final Run is fully retrospectively processed.
-Version 06A supersedes all prior IMERG versions, and users are urged to shift to the new datasets as soon as practical.
+Initial Processing of the Early and Late Runs began with 1 May, with Retrospective Processing commencing when the Final Run was fully retrospectively processed.
+Version 06B supersedes all prior IMERG versions, and users are urged to shift to the new datasets as soon as practical.